AnonymousEvo/The_IFG_Idea/README.md

 # Summary
-**An open-source and lightweight "visual DNA" system for image generation using parametric fractals and a lightweight AI for build the semantic to the generator.
-A possible competitor to actual AI image generators, lightweight, more efficient and without losing quality.**
+**An open and lightweight "visual DNA" based image generator that uses an advanced fractal generator instead of a neural network, but uses only a lightweight semantic instructor AI, to guide the advanced fractal generator with the semantic.
+A possible competitor to actual AI image generators, more efficient, lightweight and without losing quality.**

 ---